4 Major Scales and Keys

 Writing Major Scales

-1. Write in all the note names diatonically (once and only once) in ascending or descending order.
+- Write all the pitches on the staff diatonically (once and only once) in either ascending or descending order.

-2. Write in the pattern of whole steps and half steps: whole-whole-half-whole-whole-whole-half.
+- Write in the pattern of whole steps and half steps: w-w-h-w-w-w-h.

-3. Add accidentals.
-Major scales will only contain sharps or flats–never both.
+- Add accidentals.
+Major scales will only include either sharps or flats—never both.

 Directions: